Free Indoor Conservation Kits

 If you'd like to check for leaks on your own before calling in a pro, there are a few easy ways to do that.
 Most of our meters are located in a rectangular concrete meter box at the curb or sidewalk in front of a customer's home or business.
 To use your water meter as a leak detector, just follow these steps:

-- Check the ProCoder dial (see diagram at left).
+Step 4: Check the ProCoder dial (see diagram at right).
 If the red hand is moving and you know there is no water running in your home or outside, you may have a leak on your property.

 Toilet Leak Test